Covid 19 Delta outbreak: Anti-mandate protest under way, Newmarket hopes for calm - NZ Herald

 A few people have arrived with signs, someone playing Michael Jackson 'They Don't Care About Us' from a car, and a stand selling T-shirts is being set up.

-About 30 people have turned up so far and about half a dozen police are in attendance.
+She is urging compassion, letting people speak.
+She said she was in constant pain, as a result of vaccination.
+"I feel for hospitality, for teachers who lost their jobs, doctors and nurses," referencing the vaccine mandates.

-Newmarket Business Association chief executive Mark Knoff-Thomas said his team had been in contact with various people ahead of any protest this weekend.
+Earlier Newmarket Business Association chief executive Mark Knoff-Thomas said his team had been in contact with various people ahead of any protest this weekend.

 "We've been working with various groups this week, just making sure everyone is on the same page," he said.